Reservation agreements: an end to home buying and selling chaos

-The HomeOwners Alliance is calling for the government to bring more certainty into the process by introducing a standardised and legally binding “reservation agreement”, where at the point of agreeing the price – but before either side spends any money – the home buyer and seller commit to being “genuine” to proceed with the transaction, and to pay the other side £1000 if they pull out, to pay towards their costs.
+The HomeOwners Alliance has called for the government to bring more certainty into the process by introducing a standardised and legally binding “reservation agreement”.
+At the point of agreeing the price – but before either side spends any money – the home buyer and seller commit to being “genuine” to proceed with the transaction, and to pay the other side £1000 if they pull out, to pay towards their costs.

 What we propose takes the best of other systems, in particular Scotland and the Netherlands.
 And this is similar to the successful reservation system used by homebuilders, where buyers have to post a £1000 deposit when putting their name down for a property to show they are genuine.
 The reservation agreement would be exchanged between conveyancers, and would require buyers and sellers to be more “transaction ready” before they enter the market than they are at the moment.

 - At time of marketing, estate agents publish the full sale particulars of the property to comply with consumer laws and the Property Ombudsman’s Code of Practice.
 This information should be accurate and not misleading and include detailed information on leasehold properties.
 Sellers would be required to provide additional information such as disputes and complaints, changes to the property, fixtures and fittings, boundaries etc. Currently this information is only given to the buyer after an offer has been agreed.

 - Homebuyers put in offers to estate agents as now